Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates

-\abstract {The majority of massive stars are part of binary systems that may interact during their evolution.
-This has important consequences for systems in which one star develops into a Red supergiant (RSG); however, not many RSGs are known binaries, and only a few have constrained orbital parameters.} {We aim to better characterize and constrain the properties of some of the known RSGs in binaries, inspired by recent observations where these RSGs transitioned to an earlier spectral type, likely following a major interaction event with their companions.} { We first focus on the VV Cephei type RSG KQ Pup (made up of a RSG, KQ Pup A, and a B-type companion, KQ Pup B, with an orbital period of 26 yr), where we have enough data to constrain the system's properties.
-We use archival photometry and UV spectroscopy, along with newly taken optical spectra and interferometric data with VLTI-GRAVITY.
-For KQ Pup, as well as for all other Galactic RSGs, we also analyzed the available TESS photometry.} {Using TESS light curves, we discovered eclipses with a period of $17.2596 \: \rm d$, associated with KQ Pup B, making it a binary.
-We will refer to the two components as KQ Pup Ba and KQ Pup Bb.
-Meanwhile, the detection of the hydrogen Br$\gamma$ line with VLTI-GRAVITY enabled us to track the orbital motion of the KQ Pup Ba+Bb pair and thus to determine the astrometric orbit.
-The dynamical masses agree with independent estimates from asteroseismology and evolutionary models.
-The results give a mass of $ \sim 9 \: \rm M_{\odot} $ for the RSG KQ Pup A and $ \sim 14 \: \rm M_{\odot} $ for the sum of the hot components Ba+Bb.
-The observed properties of the system are compatible with coeval hierarchical triple-star, where we constrain the minimum mass of KQ Pup Bb as $ \gtrsim 1.2 \: \rm M_{\odot} $. } { The variability of Balmer lines and the detection of Br$\gamma$ represent a strong signature of Wind Roche Lobe Overflow, with enhanced signatures of disk-accretion to the Ba+Bb pair during the periastron.
-Meanwhile, TESS light curves show that about $\sim 10 \%$ of known Galactic binary RSGs may be eclipsing hierarchical triple systems, which suggests that a large fraction of other binary RSGs could also be triples. }
+\abstract { The majority of massive stars are part of binary systems and may interact with their companions during their evolution.
+This has important consequences for systems in which one star evolves into a red supergiant (RSG).
+However, not many RSGs have been found in binary systems, and only a few have constrained orbital parameters.} {We aim to better characterize and constrain the properties of some of the known RSGs in binaries.
+We were inspired to do so by recent observations where these RSGs transitioned to an earlier spectral type, likely following a major interaction event with their companions.} {We searched the available TESS photometry for eclipsing companions.
+We focused on the best candidate, the VV Cephei-type RSG binary KQ Pup, which is made up of an RSG, KQ Pup A, and a B-type companion, KQ Pup B, and has an orbital period of 26 years.
+For this system, we have enough data to constrain the system's properties.
+We used archival photometry and UV spectroscopy along with newly acquired optical spectra and interferometric data from VLTI-GRAVITY.} {Using TESS light curves, we discovered eclipses with a period of $17.2596 \: \rm d$ associated with KQ Pup B, making it a binary.
+We refer to the two components as KQ Pup Ba and Bb.
+Meanwhile, the detection of the hydrogen Br$\gamma$ line with VLTI-GRAVITY enabled us to track the orbital motion of the Ba+Bb pair relative to A and thus determine the astrometric orbit of A+B. The dynamical masses agree with independent estimates from asteroseismology and evolutionary models.
+The results give a mass of $ \sim 10 \: \rm M_{\odot} $ for the RSG KQ Pup A and $ \sim 14 \: \rm M_{\odot} $ for the sum of the hot components Ba+Bb.
+The observed properties of the system are compatible with a coeval hierarchical triple star, where we constrained the mass of KQ Pup Bb to be $ \gtrsim 1.2 \: \rm M_{\odot} $.
+We determined an orbital parallax of $\pi = 1.24^{+0.05}_{-0.04}\, \rm mas $ based on the detailed orbital model of the system, which is the first such parallax measurement for an RSG, and the value is consistent with Gaia DR3.} {KQ Pup represents a unique demonstration of mass transfer in a wide, eccentric RSG system.
+The variability of Balmer emission lines and the detection of Br$\gamma$ are a strong signature of accretion to the Ba+Bb pair near periastron.
+With the RSG filling its Roche lobe by only $\sim 70\%$ at periastron ($\phi_{\rm A+B} \sim 0$), the mass transfer is instead driven by accretion from its extended atmosphere via the wind Roche-lobe overflow.
+The accretion disk is formed already by $\phi_{\rm A+B} \sim 0.95$, while TESS light curves also begin to show a signature of occultations by the circumbinary disk, similar to young stellar objects.
+Through apastron ($\phi_{\rm A+B} \sim 0.5$), Balmer emissions weaken and indicate a decaying disk.
+Overall, using TESS, we discovered that several previously assumed RSG binaries host eclipsing inner systems, corresponding to $\sim 10 \%$ of all known Galactic RSG binaries.
+This suggests that many of the other RSG binaries may also be hierarchical triples. }

 \keywords{stars: supergiants -- stars: massive -- stars: mass-loss -- binaries: eclipsing -- techniques: interferometric }